hamed043/BoostNote-Legacy/readme.md

 # BoostNote Legacy

-BoostNote is an open-source note-taking app with cross-platform support and a range of features, designed for developer and places an emphasis on the ability to manager code-snippets, increasing your organization and productivity.
+Boost note is an open-source application that allows developers to take notes and manage code snippets.
+This cross-platform app will increase your productivity and make organizing notes and code way easier!
+Give it a try!

 ## Features
+Some of the best features of this app include:

-- **Code Snippet Management**: Store and manage your code snippets easily.
+- **Code Snippet Management**: Store and manage your code in an easy to view way.
-- **Cross-Platform**: Runs on Windows, macOS, and Linux.
+- **Cross-Platform**: Runs on three different platforms: Windows, macOS, and Linux.
 - **Offline Mode**: No internet is needed to use the application.
-- **Customizable**: You can hoose different themes and personalize your workspace.
+- **Customizable**: You can choose different themes and personalize your workspace.

 ## Installation

-To get started with BoostNote Legacy, follow these installation instructions:

-### System Requirements
+Before we begin, you need the following **System Requirements** :

 - **Node.js**: v10 or higher
 - **npm**: v6 or higher